nasa/cumulus/docs/deployment/README.md

 [installation instructions](https://learn.hashicorp.com/terraform/getting-started/install.html)
 are available.

 ⚠️ Cumulus Terraform modules are targeted at Terraform v0.12.0 and higher.
 To verify that the version of Terraform installed is at least v0.12.0, run:

 ```shell
 $ terraform --version
 Terraform v0.12.2
 ```

+**Note:** If you have a CI environment (or any other machine) that you are using to deploy, **make sure that your local Terraform version is at least equal to the version on CI**, otherwise you will run into errors trying to re-deploy from your local machine.

 ### Credentials